johnrudolph/beast-master/rules.md

 Landmarks are special tiles with potentially big rewards.
 Raise one of your Banners on a Landmark to claim its rewards during the Scoring Phase of your turn.
 Rewards stack if you have Banners on multiple Landmark tiles of the same type.

 ## Loot Tokens
 Loot gives you smaller rewards, and there is 1 Loot token on each space that is not a Landmark.
 Loot tokens remain in play, and can be used on every turn.
-There are Loot tokens that give you Colossus Cards, Beast Master cards, and Gold during the Scoring Phase of your turn.
+There are Loot tokens that give you Colossus Cards, Beast cards, and Gold during the Scoring Phase of your turn.

 ## Colossus Cards
 Colossus Cards allow you to get Gold, move Acolytes around, and gain advantages over opponents.
-You have a hand limit of 6 Cards including Colossus Cards and Beast Master Cards.
+You have a hand limit of 6 Cards including Colossus Cards and Beast Cards.
 There are 3 types of Colossus Card:

 - **Action**: Move pieces around the board, get more cards, torment your opponents, and more.
 - **Perk**: Gain a persistent advantage over other players.
 Perks stay in front of you, face-up for ongoing use.
 You may only have 1 Perk active at a time.
 - **Divine Gift**: Reward Colossi based on their position.
 These gifts go to all Colossi, so good timing is crucial.

-## Beast Master Cards
+## Beast Cards
 These cards control Beast movement, the Volcano, and wreak havoc around the island.
-You may play a Beast Master card at any time, even if it is not your turn.
-For every opposing Acolyte you kill with a Beast Master card, collect 1 Gold.

-- If you play a Beast Master card at the same time as other players, resolve in order beginning with the Colossus taking their turn and continuing clockwise.
-- You can play a Beast Master card during another player’s turn (for example, you could play it between two of their moves).
-If there is a dispute about whether you played a Beast Master card before or after a Colossus moved or played a card, the Colossus gets priority and resolves their card or movement before you resolve your Beast Master card.
-- If you play a Beast Master card while someone is still resolving movements from a card that has already been played, let them finish resolving it before resolving your Beast Master card.
+You may play Beast cards from your hand during your turn just like you play Colossus Cards.

 # Setup

-- Shuffle the Colossus Card deck and the Beast Master Card deck, and place each of them near the board.
-Deal each player 3 Colossus Cards and 1 Beast Master card
+- Shuffle the Colossus Card deck and the Beast Card deck, and place each of them near the board.
+Deal each player 3 Colossus Cards and 1 Beast card
 - Each player chooses a color, and receives a set of 1 Colossus, 5 Banners, and 10 Acolytes of that color (in a 3 player game, each player gets 12 Acolytes)
-- Place the 8 Landmark tiles around the Board.
-For your first game, use the configuration shown here.
-For future games, we suggest players choose the location of Landmarks.
-In this case, stack all 8 Tiles, shuffle them, then take turns drawing Tiles and placing each Tile in any empty space other than the center space.
+- Stack all 8 Tiles, shuffle them, then take turns drawing Tiles and placing each Tile in any empty space other than the center space.
 - Place 1 random Loot Token in each space that is not a Landmark, until every space on the Board has either a Landmark Tile or a Loot Token.
 - Place the Beast in the center space of the Board.
 - Determine a first player.
-Take turns making initial Colossus placements: place your Colossus in any space other than the Volcano or the Beast’s space, then immediately places 3 of your Acolytes on or adjacent to your Colossus’s space (Acolytes do not need to be on 1 space).
+Beginning with the first player and continuing clockwise: place your Colossus and a banner on any space.
+You cannot place your Colossus on a space with the Volcano, the Beast, or another Colossus.

 # Gameplay

-Beast Master takes place over 6 Ages.
-An Age is complete when every player has taken 1 turn.
-Determine a first player, then take turns.
+Colossi's gameplay simply consists of player turns.
+Continue taking turns until any player has 100 Gold.
+The game ends immediately, and the player with the most Gold wins.

 ## Colossus Turn

-A Colossus Turn has 3 phases:
-1. Drawing Phase: Draw 1 Colossus Card.
+At the start of every turn, draw 1 Colossus Card.
+Then, you may do one of two things:

-2. Action Phase: In any order, you may move your Colossus and Acolytes up to 4 times and play up to 2 Colossus Cards from your hand.
+1. **Take Actions**: In any order, you may move your Colossus and Acolytes up to 4 times and play up to 2 Cards from your hand.
 Any time you take Control of a space, immediately discard any Banner there and replace it with one of your Banners.
-3. Scoring Phase: When you are finished playing, collect Loot and Landmark rewards from any space you’ve claimed with your Banners.
+2. **Rest**: Collect Loot and Landmark rewards from any space with your Banner.

+Note that you can only do one of the above, not both.
+If you take Actions, you will not collect rewards.

 ## Game End

-The winner is the Colossus with the most Gold at the end of the game.
-The game ends when you have completed the 6 Ages.
-Beast Master can also be played in a Half Cycle (4 Ages instead of 6).
-Half Cycles are great for learning the game, or playing a quick game.
+Colossi ends immediately when any player has 100 Gold.

 # Movement
 You have 4 Movements on your turn, and it costs 1 Movement to move your Colossus or an Acolyte 1 space in any direction.
 Colossi and Acolytes follow the same rules for movement.